 You will be given regular training and accompanied on field work visits by a member of the Operational Support Team.

 L&Q will reimburse any expenses you incur in your role as a Resident Inspector, including childcare and travel expenses.

 How can I become a Resident Inspector?

-If you would like to talk to us about becoming a Resident Inspector, please contact us using the online form or the freephone number 0800 015 6536.
+If you would like to talk to us about becoming a Resident Inspector, please contact us using our online form.